Ian-Blanshard/MP3-Climbing-Log/README.md

 The view sessions page allows users to view their logged sessions, each session displays the basic information of session date, session length and number of climbs in the session.

-Depending upon screen size the climbs from the session are viewed in different ways, on large screen sizes all the climbs are visible in a table, but on smaller screen sizes these are moved into accordians which can be collapsed or expanded to view the climb information.
+Depending upon screen size the climbs from the session are viewed in different ways, on large screen sizes all the climbs are visible in a table, but on smaller screen sizes these are moved into accordions which can be collapsed or expanded to view the climb information.

 There are buttons available to the user which allow them to edit/delete climbs and delete sessions.
 There is also a button for each session which takes them the the session info page which contains charts/graphs with details on that session.